Ethan-Passino/PersonalFinanceApp/README.md

 - **📜 Records**
   Scrollable, editable tables for pay stubs and transactions.

-- **💡 Notifications**
-  Custom dark-themed notifications for success, errors, and information.

 - **📝 Budgeting**
   A method of setting budgets for different categories for each month.